davidmarkgardiner/aso-flux/aks-migration/comms.md

-You're outlining a solid migration strategy!
+mmYou're outlining a solid migration strategy!
 Let me break down each step with specific implementation details:

 ## 1. Build New Cluster with NAP (Node Auto Provisioning)